LUMI: Unsupervised Intent Clustering with Multiple Pseudo-Labels: Related Work

 \section{Related Work}

-Short text clustering is often used to benefit downstream tasks.
-For example, the grouped intent cluster can be applied to intent detection, which is an important task to construct a conversational agent~\cite{liang2024survey}.
-In information retrieval, it plays an important roles in grouping and indexing related document~\cite{ahmed2022short}.
-Additionally, clustering can be used for intrinsic analysis, such as topic discovery~\cite{onan2018biomedical} and emotion mining~\cite{salloum2024k}.

-Several approaches have explored using LLMs to improve representations for clustering.
+Several approaches have explored the use of LLMs to improve representations for short text clustering.
 We categorize them into two types: LLM-as-a-matcher and LLM-as-a-labeler: In the \textbf{LLM-as-a-matcher} setting, the LLM is used only to select similar candidates.
 Zhang et al.~\cite{zhang2023clusterllm} use LLMs to select quality triplets for fine-tuning an embedder.
 Feng et al.~\cite{feng2024llmedgerefine} use LLMs to re-cluster edgepoints.
 Lin et al.~\cite{lin2025spill} first encode all texts using an existing embedder and then use an LLM to select similar candidate texts for each instance; the embeddings of these candidates are average-pooled to produce the final representation for clustering.
+In contrast, the \textbf{LLM-as-a-labeler} approach directly uses LLMs to generate (pseudo-)labels for texts.
+De Raedt et al.~\cite{de2023idas} first select prototype texts and use an LLM to generate their labels.
+They then use the LLM again to label/generate the remaining texts with these prototypes.
+The enriched texts are subsequently used to improve representations.
+Viswanathan et al.~\cite{viswanathan2024large} use LLMs to generate key phrases for each text, which are then separately encoded into embeddings and concatenated for clustering.
+Unlike previous work, LUMI is a hybrid method that bridges LLM-as-a-matcher and LLM-as-a-labeler via multiple pseudo-labeling.